Banks line up to advise Qatar on Valentino share offer - sources

 Permira took control in 2007, paying 5.3 billion euros at a time when sector valuations turned out to be at their peak.

-At the time the business was trading as Valentino Fashion Group and included Hugo Boss (BOSSn.DE), which has since been floated on the Frankfurt market.
+At the time the business was trading as Valentino Fashion Group and included Hugo Boss, which has since been floated on the Frankfurt market.